ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/DP/Linear DP/README.md

 - Fibonacci

 **To solve most of the linear dp problems we have to think like coin change dp variants.** <br>
-Cause they are the best representative on how to get ans from already calculated previous states.
-Also LIS is an amazing example for getting the ans from
+Cause they are the best representative on how to get ans from already linearly calculated previous states.
+Also LIS is an amazing example for getting the ans like this
 ```cpp
 for(int i=0;i<n;i++)
 {